NHSDigital/record-a-vaccination-guidance/app/managing-users.md

 {% include 'guide-contents.njk' %}

-Only lead administrators can access this section, where they can add and deactivate users, and change a user's permissions.
+Only lead administrators can access this section, where they can:

+* add users
+* change a user's permissions
+* deactivate users
+* reactivate users

+On the Manage users home page, you can view invited, active and deactivated users separately by switching between 3 tabs.

+Invited means users who have been added to RAVS but have not yet logged in.
+Deactivated means users who have either not logged in to RAVS for 90 days, or have been deactivated by a lead administrator.

+If you do not have any invited or deactivated users, you will just see active users.

 ## Adding new users